Alab-NII/eval_vl_glue/README.md

     We used the version of 1.9.0 with CUDA 11.1.

-- The Notebook packages are installed when you run our notebooks in your environment:
+- The Notebook packages are installed when you run notebooks in your environment:

     ```
     pip install notebook ipywidgets